matryer/version/README.md

 # Version

-Command line tool (and [Go package](#development)) for keeping track of the [Semantic versions (v2.0.0)](http://semver.org/spec/v2.0.0.html) of projects or directories.
+Command line tool (and [Go package](#development)) for keeping track of the versions of projects or directories.
 Version creates and maintains a `.version` file in the directory containing the current version number, and provides a command line tool to easily get, and update the version number.

 Perfect for: